EnvisionStaking/Casper-CSharp-SDK/README.md

 ### Steps for adding Nuget Package in your project
 * Open Visual Studio
 * Create a new Project
-* Install Nuget package
+* Install Nuget package.
+You can add the package via CLI command or through NuGet package manager.
   > **.NET CLI** \
-  > Run the following command to add NuGet package in your project \
+  > Run the following command to add NuGet package in your project.
+  > ```CLI
-  > dotnet add package EnvisionStaking.Casper.SDK
+  > dotnet add <YourProjectName> package EnvisionStaking.Casper.SDK
+  >```

   > **NuGet Package Manager**
   > * Right Click on your project